Sunday, June 27, 2010

 Talua and Tchien Yu volunteer to descend into the underground Venusian command center and try to deactivate the badly behaving gadgets.
 Tchien Yu soon dies, the victim of a punctured spacesuit, but not before he calls for help.
 Brinkman tries to reach him via Cosmostrator’s small rocket plane, but, just after he launches, Talua manages to reverse the gravity field.
 Cosmostrator is thrust from the planet, and brave astronaut Brinkman is flung into the void and lost.
 Poor Talua is left stumbling around on Venus begging the ship not to leave him.
 Our saddened crew returns home with at least the consolation that their story may help ensure H-bombs never turn Earth into the real sister planet of Venus.

 Fascinating, yeah, but That was Then and This is Now.
 What was my unvarnished opinion of the film when Lizbeth and I watched it the udder night?
 It holds up remarkably well, considerably better than either The Angry Red Planet or Journey to the Seventh Planet, I reckon.
 Part of that is the effects and sets and costumes.
-I loved Sid Pink’s “masterpieces,” but you had to, for example, squint so as not to notice the wires holding up the rockets.
+I loved Sid Pink’s “masterpieces,” but you had to squint so as not to notice the wires holding up the rockets (or the stock footage of Atlases or V2s).
 In contrast, First Spaceship on Venus is pretty much bang-on.
 The Cosmostrator is, yeah, I’ll say it once more, beautiful and looks as “real” as real can be.